Tilemap/tileset system

 Tileset importing

 We can import tilesets when we create new tilemap layers.
-And again, pxts file will just work, while png importing will require tinkerings like the above image.
+And again, pxts file will just work, while png importing will require tinkering like the above image.

 What else?